 Importance of creating a budget before applying for a mortgage

-Proper budgeting presents you with the best chance of getting approved by a financier when applying for a mortgage.
+Proper budgeting presents you with the ideal chance of getting approved by a financier when applying for a mortgage.
 It is at the budgeting stage where you assess your needs for a home against your financial abilities and make appropriate decisions.
 Failure to do a proper home buying budget could result in stress on personal/family resources.
 If the worst comes to pass, it could result in the loss of your home even before you gain full ownership.

 Here is an outline of ways to create a budget